 - home to school record book (where one is in place) or incident reports

-- reports from an educational specialist, for example an Educational Psychologist, CISS, SENDAT, or the local authority recommendations etc
+- reports from an educational specialist, for example an Educational Psychologist or the local authority recommendations etc

 - reports/letters from health, for example school or specialist nursing services, paediatrician, speech & language, occupational or sensory therapists, wellbeing or mental health services including clinical psychologist etc.

 - Education, Health & Care plan (where one is in place), including Annual Review paperwork

 - Individual Health Care plan (where one is in place)